QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 eigenvalue $\lambda^{-1} > 1$ causes both components of
 $y_t$ to diverge in absolute value to $+\infty$.

-To explore this outcome in more detail, we use the following transformation
+To explore this outcome in more detail, we can use the following transformation

 $$